 Cookie Pop-up Protection

 Cookie consent pop-ups often use dark design patterns to get you to accept the least private option.
-When DuckDuckGo detects a cookie pop-up on sites you visit, we can try to automatically set your cookie preferences to instead maximize privacy and minimize cookies, then close the pop-up.
-For sites that don’t provide an option to manage cookie preferences, we simply try to hide the pop-up.
+When DuckDuckGo detects a cookie pop-up on sites you visit, we can try to automatically set your cookie preferences to maximize privacy and minimize cookies, then close the pop-up.
+For sites that don’t provide an option to manage cookie preferences on these pop-ups, we try to hide the pop-up instead using a combination of filter rules from open-source lists like EasyList Cookie List and our own cosmetic rules.
 In these cases, automatically hiding the pop-up is often still more private than selecting one of the limited options made available (e.g., “Accept All Cookies”).
 We currently offer coverage for most of the top 10,000 websites in the US, UK and EU and plan to expand coverage to additional websites over time.

 Platform | Support |